hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/memcached/_index.md

 ---
-title: Run memcached on Arm servers and measure its performance
+title: Run memcached on Arm servers

-description: Learn how to install and measure the performance of memcached on Arm servers
+description: Learn how to install memcached on Arm servers

 minutes_to_complete: 10